 Date of Separation in a California Divorce

-The date of separation plays a huge role in determining whether an asset is community versus separate property.
-Additionally, it determines whether a marriage is of a long duration such that spousal support may continue in-definitely until death or remarriage or short-term marriage where spousal support may cut off at the “half the duration of the marriage” mark.
-It used to be understood that the date of separation occurred when either the husband or the wife did not intend to continue the marriage and either of their actions were consistent with a final breakup in the martial relationship.
+The date of separation plays a huge role in determining the division of assets, such as whether an asset is community versus separate property.
+Additionally, it determines whether a marriage is of a long duration such that spousal support may continue indefinitely until death or remarriage or cohabitation or short-term marriage where spousal support may cut off at the “half the duration of the marriage” mark.
+It used to be understood that the date of separation occurred when either the husband or the wife did not intend to continue the marriage and either of their actions were consistent with a final breakup in the marital relationship.

 Then as of July of 2015, the California Supreme Court changed this in Marriage of Davis, which created a bright line rule and made physical separation a necessity for there to be a separation, although the Supreme Court left open situations that could be an exception to this rule.
 However, as many law makers and lawyers were enraged by the decision in Davis as of January 1, 2017 California Family Code §70 defines the date of separation as the following: